The PS lady; Natasha Lee

 Aww, So "Do what you love and you'll never work for a day in your life" is very real for you!
 Please tell us about the products/services that @designbylacuna provides.

 N:Yes!
 I can say that I not only enjoy the process of creating each piece, but also enjoy the challenge of building a business.
 It has been such a rich journey.

 Design By Lacuna pens one-of-a-kind, customised poems upon request: Each piece is either calligraphed by hand or written digitally and assembled with flowers in an elegant frame.
 They serve to adorn the spaces we spend most of our time in, making them meaningful gifts and home decor.
 I am also looking to create prints over the next few months, so that more individuals can have access to these pieces that encourage and uplift.

 What is the meaning of "LACUNA" and what does it mean to you?

 Till date, we are still in love with that piece you created.
 Thank you for that!
-Moving forward, what are your hopes for LACUNA?
+How have things changed from then till now?

 Thank you for your heartfelt sharing, Nat!
-You definitely have what it takes to shift cultures.
 Words indeed have the power to make or break.
-We can’t wait to see how LACUNA grow and expand!
+We can’t wait to see how Lacuna grows and expand!